FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Note that, contrary to Load terms, frame counts used to compute Trial Forwarding Ratio are generally aggregates over all SUT output interfaces, as most test procedures verify all outgoung frames.
+{::comment}

+    [MB154]: Should we call for more granularity to be provided/characterized?

+    [VP155]: No, include sentence on why.

+{:/comment}

 For example, in a test with symmetric bidirectional traffic, if one direction is forwarded without losses, but the opposite direction